pivotal/docs-tap/prerequisites.hbs.md

 ## <a id='k8s-cluster-reqs'></a>Kubernetes cluster requirements

-Installation requires Kubernetes cluster v1.22 or v1.23 or v1.24 on one of the following Kubernetes
+Installation requires Kubernetes cluster v1.22, v1.23 or v1.24 on one of the following Kubernetes
 providers:

 - Azure Kubernetes Service.